holstt/microservice-discord-bot-template/README.md

 ### Configuration

 Please see the `appsettings.Example.json` file for an example of the required configuration values.
 Rename the file to `appsettings.Production.json`.
-If you wish to develop on the bot, create a copy named `appsettings.Development.json` .
+If you wish to develop on the bot, create a copy named `appsettings.Development.json`.

-#### Bot
+#### Bot Token

 I will recommend to create two bots on Discord - one for development and one for production.
 The development bot should only have access to discord servers created for testing.